-The HRMI income-adjusted metrics measure a country's achievement relative to what it is feasible to achieve at the country's per capita income level.
-That is, they look at the enjoyment level of a right, which is comparable to the best practice in countries with approximately the same per capita income; the income-adjusted benchmark level of rights enjoyment.
+The HRMI income-adjusted scores measure a country's achievement relative to what it is feasible to achieve at the country's per capita income level.
+That is, they look at the enjoyment level of a right in a country and compare it to the best observed achievement in countries with approximately the same per capita income.
+This best-practice achievement level is the income-adjusted benchmark level of rights enjoyment.
 More specifically, the HRMI income-adjusted scores show the percentage of the feasible achievement obtained at the country's per capita income level.
-A low score means a country is not fulfilling the right concerned to the extent possible at its per capita income level.
+A low score means a country is not fulfilling the right concerned to the extent possible at its per capita income level; it is failing to effectively use the maximum of its available resources to achieve the right.
 An income-adjusted score of 100% on a right or right aspect does not mean everyone in the country enjoys the right; it means the country is doing as well at ensuring the right as the best performing countries at that per capita income level.
 Thus, in the case of a very poor country, the score on the right can be quite high even though the enjoyment level of the right is quite limited.
 A country achieving an income-adjusted score of 100% cannot rest on its laurels.

 All countries are obligated to achieve progressively the full realisation of the rights enumerated in the ICESCR.
 As a result, HRMI also assesses country performance relative to what evidence shows is feasible once income is no longer a constraint, what we call the global best benchmark.
 A country with a high income-adjusted score may simultaneously have a low global-best score on the same right or right aspect indicating that although it is meeting its immediate obligation under Article 2.1 of the ICESCR to fulfil that right to the "maximum of its available resources", it still has a long way to go to fully meet its obligation to realise the right.
 Some countries have more than enough income to reach the global best benchmark but fail to do so.
 For these countries, a penalty is imposed on the countries' scores.
 The penalty is larger the lower the enjoyment level of the right.
-The penalty also increases when the country's income is greater and beyond that necessary to fully realise the right.
+The penalty is also larger the more the country's income exceeds the income necessary to fully realise the right.
 As a result, in the case of a country with a high per capita income, the country's score on a right or right aspect could well be lower than the raw indicator value reflecting the enjoyment level of the right or right aspect.